ocoffey/csc-211-su18/assignments/a00/readme.md

 #### Side-note for Linux Users

 If you are running linux, you don't actually need docker.
 You can run and compile everything in your terminal using shell commands and a text editor such as [vim](https://www.vim.org/) or [emacs](https://www.gnu.org/software/emacs/).
-If you would like to try something new and exciting, all instructors can help with bash commands and vim shortcuts.
+If you would like to try something new and exciting, instructors can help with bash commands and vim shortcuts.

 HOWEVER, Docker allows for the use of the [CS50 IDE Offline](https://manual.cs50.net/ide/offline).
 This is the default IDE for this class and instructors will be able to provide the best support to students who use this IDE.

-Additionally, it is highly likely that you will use docker in the future.
-If you would like to install docker for linux, refer to the appropriate section above.

 ### 1.2 Documentation